 Finding out this gem of a fact has been understandably life-changing.
 There are a ton of treatments (like the aforementioned FasciaBlaster) that will help keep your body tighter and smoother than ever before—and a few tricks to burn major calories no matter what you're doing.
 But that's not to say you have to feel pressure to look any sort of way.
 "Self-care" is assuring you're well in both your mind and your body—that includes eating nutrient-rich foods (not diet foods), getting outdoors (this can be just a walk if you'd like), indulging in your passions, journaling, going to therapy, whatever makes you feel good.

 I learned this the hard way.
-While my hair has always been curly, dry, and a little bit fried, this year, I went very overboard with highlights and a ton of hair broke off in the process.
-First, read what I did to fix it and then make sure to follow all those expert haircare tips before and after every appointment.
+While my hair has always been curly, dry, and a little bit fried, this year, I went overboard with highlights and a ton of hair broke off in the process.
+First, read what I did to fix it, and then make sure to follow all those expert haircare tips before and after every appointment.
 And if you can make it to L.A. to see Matt Rez at the Mèche Salon in Beverly Hills, do it.

-All thanks to a few lovely ingredients called retinol, vitamin c, and glycolic acid.
-Your skin will look supple, brighter, tighter, and just better by morning.
+All thanks to a few lovely ingredients called retinol, vitamin C, and glycolic acid.
+Your skin will look suppler, brighter, tighter, and just better by morning.
 However, you do have to be careful with active ingredients—read about the skin ingredient combinations you should never put on your face.

-I'm the first person to admit I love eating comfort foods (and hate the feeling of restricting myself).
-However, if I've learned anything while writing about health and wellness, it's that healthy, clean foods don't only help you lose weight—they also make you happier.
+I'm the first to admit I love eating comfort foods (and hate the feeling of restricting myself).
+However, if I've learned anything while writing about health and wellness, it's that healthy, clean foods don't only help you tone up—they also make you happier.
 They make you feel better every single day.
 It's a bummer because cheeseburgers are so delicious.
-So, I learned another cliché to be true—moderation.
+So I learned another cliché to be true—moderation.
 Enjoy the things you love but take care of your body, too.
 Try these health supplements that work better together for nutrients that are necessary for your body.